UsernameRando/Migo/README.md

 # Migo
-Pre-Scan open ports for faster nmap scanning | Migo is only faster when running more intense scripts such as -sV and so on... |
+Pre-Scan open ports for faster nmap scanning | Migo is only faster when running more intense parameters such as -sV or --script and so on... |
 <br/>
 <br/>